barryclark/jekyll-now/about.md

 I'm generally very interested in computers in all ways.
 (More software then hardware.)

 If you want to contact mek, feel free to write to <a href="mailto:aaron.junker@outlook.com">aaron.junker@outlook.com</a> or write a direct mail on twitter <a href="https://twitter.com/theredcuber">@theredcuber</a>.

+## About this blog

+In this blog I'm writing about my developer story and my thoughts on current dev events.

+New articles are published if I want to write them.